sumit334/weather-app/README.md

 ### React: JavaScript library for building the user interface.
 ### Material-UI: A popular React UI framework for designing responsive and attractive UI components.
 ### Axios: A promise-based HTTP client used for making API requests.
-## Contributing
-If you wish to contribute to the Weather App, please follow the guidelines in CONTRIBUTING.md.

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to reach out: